g-eoj/ssu_preserves/README_UPDATED.md

 parameter: '--how_many_folds'.
 The confusion matrix is now plotted using matplotlib
 A text file for each fold is generated showing the images within that fold.
 The images are not always placed into the same fold.
-This can be changed by removing the line:                  random.shuffle(list_image_groups) The text files are stored within the tmp folder under fold_contents.
+This can be changed by removing the line:                  random.shuffle(list_image_groups).
+The text files are stored within the tmp folder under fold_contents.